sboots/sboots.ca/content/posts/2021/paying-for-cloud-services-departmental-credit-card.md

 **This means that government teams can accept the standard terms and conditions of low-cost online tools**.
 It’s a small thing on paper but the impact on teams striving to work in modern ways is going to be huge.

+This is also a big win for small and medium-sized software and software-as-a-service companies, including Canadian ones.
+It gives departments access to services that previously required the provider to sign a Government of Canada contract, which can be confusing and difficult to navigate for small businesses that aren’t accustomed to government procurement processes (compared to, of course, [large IT companies](/2021/02/06/a-years-worth-of-ibm-ads/) who have whole teams dedicated to winning government contracts!).

 ## How do we actually pay for a service, though?

 This is a question that comes up a lot!
 For federal public servants in typical departments, the answer is: